-A combination of Routing on the Host with Cumulus Quagga and Redistribute Neighbor completely eliminated Layer 2 within Outbrain’s environment, providing full equal cost load sharing on all links and a highly resilient architecture.
+A combination of Cumulus Routing on the Host and Redistribute Neighbor completely eliminated Layer 2 within Outbrain’s environment, providing full equal cost load sharing on all links and a highly resilient architecture.

-The main criteria for selecting Cumulus Linux and Routing on the Host with Cumulus Quagga included:
+The main criteria for selecting Cumulus Linux and Cumulus Routing on the Host included:

 In the end, Outbrain built an infrastructure free of the complexities usually faced in Layer 2 networking.
 The result is a fully streamlined, uniform network and compute using the same networking (BGP), monitoring (Prometheus) and automation (Chef) technology everywhere.

 Outbrain leveraged Cumulus Networks to deploy an all-Linux, modern network architecture, capitalizing on its existing in-house Network and Linux expertise and tools.
 With the goal to adopt web-scale principles to achieve operational efficiency, Outbrain built a highly scalable, reliable and manageable network, all while eliminating Layer 2 complexities.